“He cares for you,” she stammers. “And you care for him,”

-Ditches mark the land on three sides, deep rips that look like Taranis dug the soil out with his fingers.
-A stretch of the Tamesa protects the southern wall, and as days grow short, cold air collides with the heat, bringing downpours that expose the barrier’s foundations.
+Three sides host deep rips that look like Taranis dug the soil out with his fingers, while the river protects the southern wall.
+The days grow short, and cold air collides with the heat, bringing downpours that expose the barrier’s foundations.
+Such erosions go unseen on stormy nights, which is how Aedan the Ancalite gets inside.

-Aedan climbs to the roof of the smaller lodge and drops in through an air transom.
-Here, the Bibroci women sleep with nothing more than some hay to keep them from the dirt.
-None of his bitches from the farmhouse raid are among them.
+He ventures to the smaller lodge and climbs to the roof.
+He drops in through an air transom and finds the Bibroci women sleeping with nothing more than some hay to keep them from the dirt.

-One wakes upon seeing his figure against the wall.
+None of his bitches from the farmhouse raid are among them, but one wakes upon seeing his figure against the wall.
 Hair braided and face flush, she elbows the girl beside her, and soon, word of the Owl’s arrival travels to their sanctioned leader, the druidess Eadaoin.

-“Tell me Ostin survived Tamesa,”
+“Tell me Ostin survived Tamesa,” she says.

 Aedan swings his head.